Prestongrange Museum

 The Highlights

-2: The outdoor museum is free to enter and coupled with the conservation area across the road and the battlefield you’ll get a good family afternoon out for the grand total of exactly zero pounds.
+2: The museum is free to enter, and coupled with the nature reserve across the road and nearby beach at Musselburgh, you can have a family day out for the grand total of exactly zero pounds.

 3: The telephone audio guide is a great idea.
 Just dial the number at each point of interest to hear a description of its history.